Tensions simmer as newcomers and immigrants with deeper US roots strive for work permits

 “All these immigrants come and they give them everything so easily, and nothing to us that have been working for years and paying taxes,” Guerrero, now a landscaper in Homestead, Florida, about 39 miles (63 kilometers) south of Miami.
 “They give these people everything in their hands.”

 The White House is asking Congress for $1.4 billion for food, shelter and other services for new arrivals.
-The mayors of New York, Denver, Chicago, Los Angeles and Houston wrote President Joe Biden last month to seek $5 billion, noting the influx has drained budgets and cut essential services.
+The mayors of New York, Denver, Chicago, Los Angeles and Houston wrote to Biden last month to seek $5 billion, noting the influx has drained budgets and cut essential services.

 The mayors also support temporary status — and work permits — for people who have been in the U.S. longer but have focused on new arrivals.